-Die Temperature : The temperature measurement was taken at the hottest point on the MIC261203-ZA while it was case mounted on a 5in2 4-layer, 0.62", FR-4 PCB, with 2oz finish copper weight per layer.
-See the "Thermal Measurements" section for more details.
-Actual results will depend on the size of the PCB, ambient temperature, and proximity to other heat emitting components.
+Die Temperature: The temperature measurement was taken at the hottest point on the MIC261203 case mounted on a 5 square inch 4 layer, 0.62", FR-4 PCB with 2oz finish copper weight per layer; see Thermal Measurement section.
+Actual results will depend upon the size of the PCB, ambient temperature and proximity to other heat emitting components.